-The Break-Even Point (BEP) price for the Shredded Catfish (Abon) product is IDR 21,000, which indicates that UKM Enza Lele reaches the break-even point when selling Shredded Catfish at IDR 21,000 per pack.
+The Break-Even Point (BEP) price for the Shredded Catfish (Abon) product s IDR 21,000, which indicates that UKM Enza Lele reaches the break-even point when selling Shredded Catfish at IDR 21,000 per pack.
 The BEP price for the Nugget product is IDR 12,600, meaning that break-even is achieved when Nuggets are sold at IDR 12,600 per pack.
 The BEP price for the Catfish ‘Kaki Naga’ product is IDR 14,000, which shows that the enterprise reaches break-even when selling Catfish ‘Kaki Naga’ at IDR 14,000 per pack.
 Meanwhile, the BEP price for the Meatball product is IDR 42,000, meaning that break-even is achieved when Meatballs are sold at IDR 42,000 per kilogram.

 3.5 Determination of Selling Price